pwinston/webmon/README.md

 # Dask Dashboard

 The Dask Dashboard design is very similar to webmon.
-It's also a localhost website that you connect to, which has tabs along the time, and graphs and other visualizations.
+It's also a localhost website that you connect to, which has tabs along the top, and the tabs show graphs and other visualizations.
+Theirs is much more advanced.
 Here is Dask Dashboard on the left from [this video](https://youtu.be/N_GqzcuGLCY) and webmon on the right:

 ![Dask Dashboard](https://user-images.githubusercontent.com/4163446/102133865-c41dd900-3e23-11eb-825e-ee50e0a94e89.png)